bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

 ![](https://bjcai-phys.github.io/images/w4.png){:width="100%"}

-### Selected Work: Softening of Nuclear Symmetry Energy Due to Isospin-dependent Nucleon-nucleon Short-range Correlations
+### Softening of Nuclear Symmetry Energy Due to Isospin-dependent Nucleon-nucleon Short-range Correlations

 This project explores the impact of nucleon-nucleon short-range correlations, which stem from the strongly isospin-dependent nuclear tensor force.
 These correlations significantly enhance the interaction between neutron–proton pairs compared to like-nucleon pairs, leading to a redistribution of nucleons in momentum space: a larger fraction of protons are promoted to high-momentum states above the Fermi surface in neutron-rich matter.
 This isospin-dependent modification of the nucleon momentum distribution has profound implications.
 One of the most important is its softening effect on the nuclear symmetry energy, particularly at supra-saturation densities.
 The symmetry energy, which quantifies the energy cost of converting protons into neutrons in nuclear matter, becomes less stiff due to the increased high-momentum content of protons relative to neutrons.
 This softening has consequences for the structure of neutron-rich nuclei and the properties of dense astrophysical objects like neutron stars.
 The phenomenon is investigated within a modified Gogny–Hartree–Fock energy density functional that incorporates the high-momentum tail of the nucleon momentum distribution, allowing for a detailed and physically grounded analysis.
 For details, see our <a href="https://pubs.aip.org/aip/acp/article/2038/1/020041/760344/Effects-of-neutron-proton-short-range-correlation" target="_blank">paper 1</a> and <a href="https://arxiv.org/abs/2210.10924" target="_blank">paper 2</a>.